 - Provide a resume in addition to the application and reference forms.
 Please still answer the questions asked in the statement of interest.

 - Provide the previous year’s employment evaluation

 In many cases, being a Junior Forest Rangers will be the first summer job for your teen.
-Please know that Agriculture and Forestry takes this responsibility seriously and works to create a safe learning environment throughout
+Please know that Agriculture and Forestry takes this responsibility seriously and works to create a safe learning

 the summer for all program participants.

 There is a lot of information to absorb and we encourage you to browse our website to learn more.
 This page will outline some of the basics.

 Please encourage your son or daughter to complete the paperwork without your help.
 You can help them by making sure the package is complete with all signatures, references and statement of interest.
 Let

 April 1 deadline, we will not accept the application.

 As we work to interview each candidate, it generally takes us a few weeks to process the crew member applications.
 Candidates are then ranked based on two scores of the screening process: application